 As a perfect finish of a lovely tour, I hand-rolled Frej ;-) I have only managed one handroll before: in a Greenland kayak, in an indoor pool with an instructor guiding me.
 Later attempts have failed.
 Now I nailed two successive handrolls.
 No doubts anymore – Frej is my next kayak.

-...and a proud owner scrutinizing his new Frej on video.
+...and a proud owner scrutinizing his new Frej on video, and another one.

 Background and history

 As told above, Frej is developed (not very far) from Njord – a slightly shorter, slightly wider, a little more rockered Njord.
 The background, therefore, is essentially the same.

 Frej was designed in February 2011, and the name felt relevant: Frej was, in the Norse mythology the son of Njord, the Vanir God of the sea, the weather, the fishermen and the merchants of the sea.